Stevenmuller16/BasicLog/README.md

 ---- The sample project serves as a test bench for the logger because of the simplicity of the module

+NOTE: remember the package.json shows all the required modules to correctly run the demo app

 ## Accessing the log files

  the logs are written into specific files instead of the standard stdout/stderr and transports for persistance and ease of navigating the logs by writing them to json files